 CRNAs also have a high degree of autonomy, and there are several states where CRNAs are not required to work under the supervision of an anesthesiologist- one of those states is California.
-This ability to opt-out of required CRNA supervision was included in a law in 2001 that allowed states to decide the autonomy of their CRNAs.
-Before the law, an outpatient center may have had 4 CRNAs under the supervision of 1 MD, but now in those states the CRNAs can practice independent of physician supervision in most cases, and this has raised some concerns in the medical community.
+This ability to opt out of required CRNA supervision was included in a law in 2001 that allowed states to decide the autonomy of their CRNAs.
+Before the law, an outpatient center may have had 4 CRNAs under the supervision of 1 MD, but now in those states, the CRNAs can practice independently of physician supervision in most cases, and this has raised some concerns in the medical community.
 While it is true that CRNAs may be able to perform many of the same functions as anesthesiologists in most cases, the distinction may become more apparent when a critical moment of need arises.
 Not to mention that advancing research in anesthesiology generally comes from the MD camp.
-This doesn’t change the fact that for a clinic or hospital it becomes more cost effective to hire CRNAs over anesthesiologists, which means that it is an occupation that may only increase in demand.
+This doesn’t change the fact that for a clinic or hospital, it becomes more cost-effective to hire CRNAs over anesthesiologists, which means that it is an occupation that may only increase in demand.